psibi/rucredstash/DEVELOPMENT.md

   - https://github.com/rust-embedded/cross
 * async/await
 * Write more comprehensive tests
-* Proper exit code handling on erros for the CLI
-* Proper version on help message
 * Should not crash when subcommand is not passed.
 Should print something sensible instead.